 Office Design Trends

 The workspace has transformed multiple times in the last 3 years.
 Since 2020, companies and staff have gradually been spending more and more time in the office.
 There has been so much change and upheaval that many companies are struggling to create a long-term workspace strategy.
-It can be difficult to know which hot topics are fads, and which are the key trends that will shape office design in the years to come.
+It can be difficult to know which hot topics are fads, and which are the key trends that will shape workspace design in the years to come.

 At Zentura, we’ve been designing & building offices for companies across the UK since 2008.
 There has been a lot of change in that time, both in terms of the role and the aesthetics of the office.
 To help you understand the factors that will impact your office design in 2023, We’ve looked at our recent and current designs, as well as trends across the marketplace.